AdrienITTS/documentation/README.md

 # AdrienITTS's Documentation

-This repository stands as a documentation aggregator for @adrienitts projects and studies.
+This repository stands as a documentation aggregator for @AdrienITTS projects and studies.

 It is a project that aims to provide a simple and easy to use documentation and record keeping for all the projects and studies that I have done.